 Internet & Communications

-Telephone.
-Family, friends, and associates may leave a message for a guest.
-Often our work at the lodge keeps us away from the phone, but guests can receive voice mail when they return from the day’s fishing.
-In an emergency, we can make immediate contact with our boats.
-Our telephone operates through a fixed-cellular radio signal.
+Family, friends, and associates may leave a message for a guest by calling the lodge’s number.
+Often work at the lodge keeps staff away from the phone, but guests can receive voice mail when they return from the day’s fishing.
+In an emergency, the lodge can make immediate contact with the boats.
+The telephone operates through a fixed-cellular radio signal.
 The connection is generally clear, but weather and other interference can affect the signal

 Cell Phone Service.
 The Verizon network is very stable here.
-However, our cellular relay is erratic for other carriers.
+However, the cellular relay is erratic for other carriers.
 Depending on your provider, you may find clear pockets, especially on the open water.

-We have WiFi access at the lodge.
+The lodge has WiFi access.
 The service is provided via satellite, which is typically sufficient for email and light web browsing; however, it is likely much slower than what you may be used to.

 Trip Insurance & Cancellation Info